Intersections of the automorphism and the Ekedahl-Oort strata in $M_2$: The Ekedahl-Oort stratification

-However, in the case of abelian surfaces, we will not need to get into the details, as there are only four Ekedahl-Oort strata, and they all correspond to the intersection of strata with $p$-rank $f$ and $a$-rank $a$, as shown by Pries \cite{Pries2008AP}:
+The theory behind these strata is incredibly rich, and gives rise to many fine strata for abelian varieties of high dimension \cites{Ekedahl2009CycleVarieties, Oort1974SubvarietiesSpaces}.
+However, in the case of abelian surfaces, we will not need to get into the details, as there are only four Ekedahl-Oort strata, and they all correspond to the intersection of strata with $p$-rank $f$ and $a$-number $a$, as shown by Pries \cite{Pries2008AP}:

 Here, $I_{r,1}$ is defined to be the unique symmetric $BT_1$ group scheme of rank $p^{2r}$ with $p$-rank 0 and $a$-number 1.\\